Beilstein-Institut/BChemXtract/README.md

 ## Getting started
 Some concepts of the parser and extraction software are given in the [documentation](doc/CONCEPTS.md).
 Simple code snippets are given on the [HOWTO page](doc/HOWTO.md).

-### Building the sources
+### Building using Maven
 Clone this repository, change to the project directory and type:

 ```
 mvn clean package
 ```

+This will compile the sources and create two artifacts below your target directory:
+* bchemxtract-<x.y>.jar: A jar file containing just the compiled classes from this project.
+This can be used to be packaged with your software.
+* bchemxtract-<x.y>-jar-with-dependencies.jar: A jar file containing all required libraries.
+This can be used to be run standalone.

 ### Installing using Maven
-To use in your own code, add this dependency to your project's POM file:
+To use this library in your own project, add this dependency to your project's POM file:

 ```
 <dependency>